DanielTsiang/price-tracker-app/README.md

 # Mattress Price Tracker 🛏️

 This Streamlit application automates the process of checking and tracking the price of a specific mattress from the Dreams.co.uk website.
-It uses Selenium to navigate the product page, select user-defined options (size, comfort, etc.), and retrieve the accurate price.
+It uses the `requests` library to call the website's internal API directly, making it a fast and efficient way to retrieve the accurate price for a specific product configuration.

-The app features both manual and scheduled price checks, logs the price history to a local CSV file, and sends push notifications for scheduled updates.
+The app features both manual and scheduled price checks, logs the price history to a PostgreSQL database, and sends push notifications for scheduled updates.
 The entire scheduling and checking process is handled within the Streamlit framework.

+---
 ## 🚀 Live Application

 You can view and use the live, deployed application here:

 **[https://price-tracker-mattress.streamlit.app/](https://price-tracker-mattress.streamlit.app/)**

+---
 ## Features

-* **Automated Browser Interaction**: Uses Selenium to select specific product options to get the correct price.
+* **Direct API Integration**: Fetches prices directly from the website's backend API, eliminating the need for a browser and making the process faster and more reliable.
 * **Manual Price Check**: Instantly check the current price with the click of a button.
 * **Persistent Storage**: Uses a PostgreSQL database to store all price history and schedule settings.
 * **User-Configurable Scheduling**: Set a daily time for the app to automatically check the price.